July 2021

 One week after the 2004 trade deadline, the Cardinals added future Hall of Famer Larry Walker to a lineup that already included Albert Pujols, Scott Rolen, and Jim Edmonds.
 The Cardinals received Walker and cash considerations in exchange for minor league pitcher Jason Burch and two players to be named later.
 In August, the Cardinals

-August 6, 2004: Cardinals trade for Larry Walker as they make World Series push Read More »
+Cardinals trade for Larry Walker: August 6, 2004 Read More »